manishhh-27/YoutubeSearchApi/README.md

 # YoutubeSearchApi
  API to fetch latest videos from YouTube

-Install all the dependencies (command: npm i express ejs)
+Install all the dependencies (command: npm i express ejs axios)

 Run package with the command nodemon app.js or node app.js